-12.2 PROCEDURES
+14.2.
+PROCEDURES

 The following is the procedure which will be adopted whenever the Institute experiences cases of plagiarism.
-In the first instance, the tutor will inform the Director of Education of the suspicion.
-The tutor will then draft a small report to be presented to the Chairman of the Institute.
+In the first instance, the tutor will inform the Vice President-Education of the suspicion.
+The tutor will then draft a small report to be presented to the President of the Institute.
 This will form the basis for further investigation and the next steps.
 For further information about reporting and investigation, kindly consult the malpractice policy.

-12.2.1 Verbal Warning
+14.2.1 Verbal Warning

-For offences considered minor, the Director of Education may either request the tutor to speak to the student or else to deal with the case on a one-to-one basis, avoiding escalation.
-If the student can give an acceptable reason for his/her shortcoming the work will be rectified and the appropriate mark can be awarded.
+For offences considered minor, the Vice President-Education may either request the tutor to speak to the student or else deal with the case on a one-to-one basis, avoiding escalation.
+If the student can give an acceptable reason for his/her shortcoming, the work will be rectified and the appropriate mark can be awarded.